 At St Aloysius, we nurture and celebrate each individual, and also engender in our students an awareness and appreciation of the needs and gifts of others.
 Wonderful interactions between students and staff result from supportive relationships.

 All staff at St Aloysius have a wellbeing responsibility, to ensure that each student is cared for on a personal level.
 Importantly, staff also work closely with parents to ensure that their children are happy and thriving.
 The concern the students show for each other and those who care for them is testament to the community we have built.

 At St Aloysius we employ a whole-school approach to Student Wellbeing, ensuring that it is a core element of our Learning and Teaching program.
 We understand that learning, wellbeing and faith are inextricably linked and as such we employ a whole-school approach to pastoral care.
 We understand that students thrive when they are known and valued.
 Our academic staff work closely with a strong network of support staff to encourage each student to achieve his or her best, and the College Co-Curricular Program supports students to explore their interests beyond the academic.

-As a Mercy school, we aim to develop resilient, respectful, compassionate and strong young women who hold dear the Mercy values.
+As a Mercy school, we aim to develop resilient, respectful, compassionate and strong young adults who hold dear the Mercy values.
 We actively promote the integrity and care of each person and encourage respect for diversity.
 Within a Restorative Practice Framework we focus on community, relationships and healing.